cycle4passion/layerchart/docs/src/routes/docs/getting-started/+page.md

 ## Manual setup

-To manually setup LayerChart in a new project (such as one ceated with [sv create](https://svelte.dev/docs/cli/sv-create)) or in an existing project.
+To manually setup LayerChart in a new project (such as one created with [sv create](https://svelte.dev/docs/cli/sv-create)) or in an existing project.

 First import `layerchart` with your package manager of choice: